cms-opendata-analyses/pattuples2011/README.md

 cmsRun PAT_data_repo.py
 ```

 The number of events is set to 1000 events for testing.
-Set it to -1 in order to run over all events.
+Set it to -1 in order to run over all events, and add the corresponding index files in PAT_data_repo.py.